Lee Allatson – Free Improvisation and Experimental Music

 I collaborate with artists from a variety of disciplines including jazz, world, classical, rock, free music and electronica, and am equally happy performing solo as with small and large format ensembles.

-Current projects include: ‘Etudes: Artisan and Industrial in Metal and Wood’ and ‘Fire Point’ (solo drum set recordings); solo drum set performances; duos with John Russell (guitar/drums), Alan Wilkinson (saxophones and bass clarinet), Myoptik vs Allatson (electronica/drums), Tim Harries (bass/electronic/drums/recording); trios with Bruce Coates (saxes) and Chris Mapp (bass/elec’s); Rick Jensen (sax) and Dave Tucker (bass/guitar) South Leicestershire Improvisors Ensemble with Virginia Anderson, Bruce Coates, Christopher Hobbs, Rick Nance, Trevor Lines and Peter Wyeth.
+Current projects include: As bandleader, composer and drum set player with Ka Safar – a 13-piece jazz/world tribe, exploring Arabic, Latin, Indian and ancient music lineages; The Fourmasons – straight ahead latin and jazz, plus modal compositions and some afro-jazz; Project evaluations for Drum and Brass, including No Bars Music photography exhibition and Project Prabandh; ‘Etudes: Artisan and Industrial in Metal and Wood’ and ‘Fire Point’ (solo drum set recordings); solo drum set performances; Alan Wilkinson (saxophones and bass clarinet), Myoptik vs Allatson (electronica/drums), Tim Harries (bass/electronic/drums/recording); trios with Bruce Coates (saxes) and Chris Mapp (bass/elec’s); Rick Jensen (sax) and Dave Tucker (bass/guitar) South Leicestershire Improvisors Ensemble with Virginia Anderson (RIP), Bruce Coates, Christopher Hobbs, Rick Nance, Trevor Lines and Peter Wyeth.
 Lee is a regular collaborator with several contact improvisation groups and is a co-director of the Near Miss Company.

 Events: SLIE concert series, (Leicester – ongoing), regular contributor to Mopomoso concert series, The Vortex, London and Centrifuge (Midlands/North).
 Kandala Records showcase, Cafe Oto (2016); I’Klecktik Ballistick allayer, I’Klecktik (2016); Discovery Festival, Walthamstow (2017).